 Getting your annual flu shot is very important and shouldn’t be overlooked.
+Protect yourself and those around you.
 We are pleased that you are choosing Kenosha Visiting Nurse Association as your local provider of protection against this nasty bug.
-The flu vaccine is designed to protect you and those around you from the most prevalent strains of influenza anticipated during the 2017-2018 season.
+The flu vaccine is designed to protect you and those around you from the most prevalent strains of influenza anticipated during the 2019-2020 season.

-Medicare Part B, Humana Plans and WEA are accepted as well as cash, check and credit card.
+Medicare Part B, Medicare Advantage Plans, Humana Plans, UHC and WEA are accepted as well as cash, check and credit card.
+KVNA cannot bill HMO plans for your flu shot.

 Community Clinic Location: